Premature births: A guide for NZ employers

 Additional KIT hours: Emma is entitled to 18 extra KIT hours (6 weeks × 3 hours)

-Regular parental leave: After March 29, Emma's regular 26 weeks of paid parental leave begins
+Regular parental leave: After March 29, Emma's regular 26 weeks of paid parental leave can begin.

 Best practices for supporting employees

-Supporting both primary carers and partners with premature babies requires special consideration:
+Supporting primary carers and partners with premature babies requires special consideration:

 Flexible communication: Establish how and when the employee would like to be contacted

-Gradual return plan: Work with the employee to create a phased return to work
+Gradual return plan: Work with the employee to create a phased return to work, if desired

 Resource connections: Provide information about support organisations for parents of premature babies, such as the list detailed on the Small Babies website.